ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 **Implementation should provide a mechanism to prevent constant reboot loop by limiting the number of auto-reboots**

 System should implement mechanism to track number of times the system has auto-rebooted and be able to stop auto-reboot when a configurable limit is reached.
+That is, once the limit is reached the application main() will not be entered and the system will halt execution.

 **Implementation should provide following configuration options**